g3kl/demo-crossplane/README.md

 > :warning: This is a work in progress

+Dynatrace has long been compatible with configuration as code using both Monaco and Terraform.

+Both Monaco and Terraform need to be triggered so usually this is handled by a pipeline, CRON Job or another regularly executing task.

+[Crossplane](https://www.crossplane.io/) is a CNCF project which can bring true automated GitOps workflows to managing Dynatrace configuration.

+Crossplane uses
+This tutorial uses Crossplan

 ## Fork this repository

 You will be making changes to the code in this repo.
 So begin by forking this repo to your own account.